 Budget means not much.
 And it refers to both money and stuff you need to carry with you.
 I always tell myself “Fill your life with experiences.
 Have stories to tell, not stuff to show.”
 Having fewer things to carry along means flexibility, mobility and more opportunities.

-A big luggage can mean extra fees to pay: at the airport, storage room etc. And can take you more time to move around.
+A piece of big luggage can mean extra fees to pay: at the airport, storage room etc. And can take you more time to move around.

 Those long bus rides are my absolute nightmare.
-Whenever I think about busses, I think about that time I spend two nights in a row on a bus, because I was saving on accommodation and getting to my next destination.
-A smart choice for my budget but a tiring experience.
+Whenever I think about busses, I think about that time I spent two nights in a row on a bus, because I was saving on accommodation and getting to my next destination.
+A smart choice for my budget but tiring experience.

 Travelling is all about uncertainty.
-You never know if the train is going to be on time, if you are going to catch your connection or where you are going to eat dinner.
+You never know if the train is going to be on time (I’m talking about less developed countries) if you are going to catch your connection or where you are going to eat dinner.
 But for me, it’s this constant rush that gets me thirsty for more.

-I like getting myself in a new place, where I have to discover all the new and small details around me.
+I like getting myself to a new place, where I have to discover all the new and small things around me.
 It’s forcing me to get out there, to test my skills (social, adaptability, discovering, connecting, understanding).

-It’s a tremendous lesson of life, which nobody can teach you and each one of us should experience it at least once.
+It’s a tremendous lesson in life, which nobody can teach you and each one of us should experience it at least once.

-The human brain works on this simple principle: Whatever cause us pleasure, the brain seeks for more.
+The human brain works on this simple principle: Whatever causes us pleasure, the brain seeks more.
 And if something causes us pain, it learns how to stay away from it.